 Ofsted term that appears in the revised EYFS guidance and the new Development Matters

-From September 2021, a revised EYFS Framework and version of Development Matters will come into force.
+From September 2021, a revised EYFS Framework and version of Development Matters came into force.
 One of the seven new “Key Features of Good Practice” right in the introduction to the new Development Matters is the idea of “PEDAGOGY” which may be a new concept for many childminders.

 Pedagogy (pronounced ped-a-go-gee) is simply your method of teaching.
-I can already see childminders all over the UK panicking about this word and how it will affect your settings!!
-BUT STOP!
-You are already doing this……Lets look at pedagogies and how we implement them in our settings day to day.
+BUT DON’T PANIC!
+You are already doing this……Let’s look at pedagogies and how we implement them in our settings day to day.

 An enabling environment is definitely the Third Teacher – having uncluttered and inspiring space for children to play in, loose parts such as bricks and natural resources for children to use their imaginations, authentic materials such as items to use in their play like baskets, purses, gloves, hats etc. is all you need – and you already have this.
 Your role in teaching is to observe, understand the child, and facilitate their next steps in their learning by setting up an environment that allows them to explore and investigate, be curious and to answer their questions, ask them and talk to them, read books with them and sing with them.
 Playing with children is an inspiring thing.
 Seeing their eyes light up when they learn, through experience, something new.
 So you see you are already supporting children and extending their learning through your own knowledge of the children you care for.

 So please don’t panic when seeing this word – you are already using your own methods of teaching (your pedagogies) and may be using a mixture of influences to give the children in your care the very, very best.
 Be proud of this, keep it simple and be confident.